OrenDin8/devopsProject/README.md

         The student's name, the accumulated number of minutes and the general percentage of attendance in all classes.
         </p>
     </strong>
+    <strong><p>In this project, I built Dockerfile with app.py and then dockerized it with docker-compose include the connection to mysql container, Then deploy 3 EC2 Instances on AWS to simulte real work flow: Jenkins , Test , Production.
+        </p></strong>
 </div>

 <h3>In order to build it I used several Technologies:</h3>